Year of the Horse: A Lunar New Year Celebration

 Upgrade your experience and support your TSO.

+Thank you to those who booked tables and tickets to our Lunar New Year Celebration pre-concert reception.
+This event is now sold out.
 Enhance your evening with an exclusive pre-concert cocktail reception and dinner at Shangri-La Hotel Toronto, where you’ll enjoy lively entertainment, delicious food, and great company.
 Then, join your TSO at Roy Thomson Hall for a concert program that celebrates the vibrancy of this important festival.
-Proceeds from the event support the TSO's impactful music education and outreach programs.
-For information on dinner table opportunities or individual dinner tickets, visit TSO.CA/LNYDinner.
+Proceeds support the TSO's impactful music education and outreach programs.
+For information, visit TSO.CA/LNYDinner.

 Program